Western Wilson Western Wilson

 Who I worked with

-Our team was called “4 corners” and had people from four countries with ages ranging from late twenties to early fifties.
-We were all working professionals, but they had longer track records than I did, with business careers spanning multiple roles and industries, and MBAs to go with them.
-A Business Analyst, a Product Owner, and even a CFO.
-Honestly, it was a privilege to be around these smart, accomplished, mid-career people whose lives had taken different trajectories and led them to this moment.
+Our team was called “4 corners” with people from four countries.
+We had a DevOps Engineer, Business Analyst, Product Owner, and even a CFO.
+Honestly, it was a privilege to be around such accomplished people whose lives had taken different trajectories leading them to this moment.

 The build

 On the day we had a brilliant talk by someone from AWS about spec driven development.
-I took that talk to heart and tried building using that same ethos.
-This led me to a vibe-coded backend app in Python, the language I knew, but pointed at AWS, S3, the Builder ID we’d been given.
-Aiming for production-grade infrastructure for a 24-hour prototype was what I was going for (silly I know…).
+I took that talk to heart and tried building our app using that same ethos.
+This led me to a vibe-coded backend app in Python, the language I knew, but attempting to use production-grade infrastructure.
+For a 24-hour prototype, this was overkill.
 The AI, eager to please, happily built me something far beyond what the hackathon called for.

 It reminds me of something an old colleague once told me: